UltimateHackingKeyboard/firmware/MACRO_DOCS.md

 - Scroll mode - in this mode, module can be used to scroll.
 Default mode for mod layer.
 This means that apart from switching layer, your mod layer switches also make your right hand modules act as very comfortable scroll wheels.
 Sensitivity is controlled by the `scrollSpeedDivisor` value.
 - Caret mode - in this mode, module produces arrow key taps.
 This can be used to move comfortably in text editor, since in this mode, cursor is also locked to one of the two directions, preventing unwanted line changes.
 Sensitivity is controlled by the `caretSpeedDivisor`, `axisLockStrengthFirstTick` and `axisLockStrength`.
 - Media mode - in this mode, up/down directions control volume (via media key scancodes), while horizontal play/pause and switch to next track.
 At the moment, this mode is not enabled by default on any layer.
 Sensitivity is shared with the caret mode.
+- Zoom mode - in this mode, `Ctrl +`/`Ctrl -` shortcuts are produced.
+This mode serves specifically to implement touchpad's gesture.

 ### Error handling